mottor/yookassa-sdk-php/README.md

-# yookassa-sdk-php
+# The YooKassa API PHP Client Library

-This is fork of yoomoney/yookassa-sdk-php
+This is fork of the YooKassa API PHP Client Library [yoomoney/yookassa-sdk-php](https://packagist.org/packages/yoomoney/yookassa-sdk-php) v3.7.1